 Spending time in open spaces or around nature has been shown to significantly reduce stress levels.

 Taking such nature walks also contributes to enhanced memory retention.
 In one study that was done, subjects who took a walk through a natural area exhibited a 20% improvement in working memory.
 Being in a green space also showed added improvements in memory retention of patients suffering from strokes and dementia.
 Exposure to nature can also greatly influence cognitive development through the improved working memory of developing children.

 4. Improve Self-Esteem

-Interacting with nature has shown to increase individual’s self-esteem.
+Interacting with nature has been shown to increase an individual’s self-esteem.

 5. Positive Mood Changes

 The more plants in the room, the happier people are!
 Though even a slight view of greenery outside an office window was shown to have positive effects on mood and productivity.